DamianBudelewski/blog/content/blog/command-line-skills/index.md

 ```

 ##### Using alias expansion
 After some time and more and more aliases you might get confused what you are actually executing.
 To refresh your memery each time you run commands you can add alias expansion fucntionality!
-You will be still typing only the shortcut but after pressing `ctrl + space` you will get the whole alias **expanded** to the full command.
+You will be still typing only the shortcut but at the end after pressing `space` you will get the whole alias **expanded** to the full command.

 ###### Examples:
 - `gss` expands to `git status -s`